mbleigh/acts-as-taggable-on/README.md

 ### Finding Tagged Objects

-Acts As Taggable On utilizes named_scopes to create an association for tags.
+Acts As Taggable On uses scopes to create an association for tags.
-This way you can mix and match to filter down your results, and it also improves compatibility with the [will_paginate](https://github.com/mislav/will_paginate) gem:
+This way you can mix and match to filter down your results.

 ```ruby
 class User < ActiveRecord::Base